-Given that the contribution limits are the same for either account, should I set up a SEP IRA or a SOLO 401k for my locums tenens income?
+Given that the contribution limits are the same for either account, should I set up a SEP IRA or a SOLO 401k for my locums tenens or side hustle income?
 The main reason to choose a SEP IRA over a Solo-k is that you can set up and contribute to a SEP IRA after the close of the year.
 In fact, if you file an extension for your tax return, you have until the extended due date to establish and contribute to your SEP IRA for the prior year (September 15 for partnerships and October 15 for individuals and corporations).

 The disadvantage of having a SEP IRA is the “pro-rata” rule.
 If you have a balance in any pre-tax IRA accounts at the end of the year when you complete a back-door Roth IRA contribution, you will owe tax on the conversion.
 These accounts include Traditional IRAs (TIRAs), SIMPLE IRAs, and SEP IRAs.